v-harrishe/azure-docs/articles/service-fabric/security-baseline.md

 ### 11.1: Conduct regular penetration testing of your Azure resources and ensure remediation of all critical security findings

-**Guidance**: Follow the Microsoft Cloud Penetration Testing Rules of Engagement to ensure your penetration tests are not in violation of Microsoft policies.
-Use Microsoft's strategy and execution of Red Teaming and live site penetration testing against Microsoft-managed cloud infrastructure, services, and applications.
+**Guidance**: Follow the Microsoft Cloud Penetration Testing Rules of Engagement to ensure your penetration tests are not in violation of Azure policies.
+Use Azure's strategy and execution of Red Teaming and live site penetration testing against Azure-managed cloud infrastructure, services, and applications.

 * [Penetration Testing Rules of Engagement](https://www.microsoft.com/msrc/pentest-rules-of-engagement?rtc=1)